 For infractions for which separation from the University is a possible outcome, a student wishing to appeal decisions of the dean of the Graduate School should notify the dean of the faculty in writing to that effect, specifying the grounds of the appeal, not later than one week (during which the University is in session) after receipt of the written notice of the decision which the student wishes to appeal.
 The dean of the faculty shall transmit the student’s written statement and any other relevant material directly to the Faculty Advisory Committee on Policy and report the transmittal to the faculty at its next meeting.
 The Faculty Advisory Committee on Policy shall determine whether or not the grounds of appeal are sufficient to warrant a hearing.
 If it decides that a hearing is warranted, the committee may appoint a special panel to consider the individual case and make a report with recommendations to the Faculty Advisory Committee on Policy, or it may itself hear the appeal.
 In all cases, the decision of the Faculty Advisory Committee on Policy shall be final.

 The range of possible penalties available to the dean of the Graduate School includes the seven penalties specified in section 1.1.7.
 It may also include revocation of the degree in cases involving students who have already left the University.
 Should the recommended penalty interrupt the student’s academic career, the dean of the Graduate School will consult with the student’s department before reaching a final decision in all academic disciplinary matters.
-Minor offenses adjudicated by a deputy, associate, or assistant dean may result in a warning, disciplinary probation, or disciplinary probation with censure.
+Minor offenses adjudicated by a deputy, associate, or assistant dean may result in a warning, reprimand, disciplinary probation, or disciplinary probation with censure.
 Campus service, University housing restrictions, or restrictions on access to space, resources, or activities may be added to any penalty.

 Enrollment and Resident Status